GNS-Science/nzshm-documentation/docs/architecture/core_technology.md

 ## Development Languages

-Our main drivers in selecting sotware languages are:
+Our main drivers in selecting software languages are:

  - ease of use for the wider science community,
  - talent pool - can we get access to extra developers when necessary,
  - good support across the common compute platforms,
- - compatablity with other projects we need to collaborate with (GEM, USGS).
+ - compatibility with other projects we need to collaborate with (GEM, USGS).

 With these considerations, we have the following:

  - **Python 3** is our primary development language.
    Python is used widely in our science community, as are many of the python libraries we used.
-Since we want to share our sofware with the community it makes sense to delivey this in python.
+Since we want to share our sofware with the community it makes sense to deliver this in python.
 Our main NSHM python libraries are published to PyPI.
  - **Java** is mainly used for USGS collaboration.
  - **Javascript** and **Typescript** are used in our web applications, and for their API gateways.
 These are chosen because of the frameworks available, and their wide coommunity support.